 Once the CEA selects a note-taker for a specific class, the note-taker will receive an email asking them to confirm the assignment by clicking a link connected to CEA Online Student Services.
 The note-taker may choose to decline the assignment at that time if they want.
 Once the note-taker has confirmed their assignment they should immediately start uploading their notes into CEA Online Student Services.

 To upload class notes, log in to the CEA Online Student Services on the CEA hompeage.
 Within your CEA Online Student Services note-taker profile (tab at the top next to your dashboard), in the navigation links on the left, click on "Upload and View Notes" to upload notes for each class assigned.
-To upload, each file must be less than 2 MB.
+To upload, each file must be less than 20 MB.
 We encourage note-takers to upload notes as DOC, DOCX, or RTF to help ensure accessibility.
 However, PDF format can also be uploaded.
 Name the file according to the class and date and be sure the format is compatible; not all students have the latest version of MS Word.
 If you are scanning your notes, please be sure the scan resolution isn’t set too high; typically 150 dpi is good for the scan resolution.
 PowerPoints are sometimes too big and will need to be converted into a PDF.

 It is vital for students with disabilities to receive their notes as soon as possible.
 The same day is preferred so they can have equal access to class materials to study for exams and quizzes.
 For example, if you take notes in a MWF class and there is a quiz on Monday, the student with a disability will need the Friday's class notes ON Friday to have equal access.